 A college credential for students who have successfully completed designated short-term credit or non-credit courses which provide them with job upgrading or entry-level skills.
-Credit course sequences shall not exceed 9 credit hours.
-The issuance of a Certificate of Competence requires that the student's work be evaluated and determined to be satisfactory.
-In a credit course sequence the student must earn a GPA of 2.00 or better for all courses required in the Certificate.
+Credit course sequences shall be at least 4 and less than 24 credit hours.
+To be eligible for the CoC, students must maintain a grade point average (GPA) of 2.0 ("C") or higher.
+See additional academic requirements in PROGRAM DESCRIPTIONS.